-Meditation is the art of awareness and observation.
+Meditation is the silent art of awareness and observation.
 By bringing the activity of your mind into alignment, meditation helps reduce mental and physical stress by cleansing your mind into a natural process of release.

 When it comes to meditation, there are two main techniques that correspond with different aspects of this alert focus.

 Open Monitoring Meditation

 When you are awake and conscious, your mind is constantly flowing with activity.
 The thoughts that occupy your mind are like a stream of energy that moves in frequencies of slow and fast.

 In open-monitoring meditation, you are open to anything that is taking place in your thoughts, or that enters your awareness at any given time throughout your meditation session, or even throughout the moment-to-moment aspect of your daily life.

-The activity taking place in your mind, the thoughts that arise, and anything else you might become aware of in your immediate surroundings are to be considered as a stream of sensory input that can be oserved and allowed to flow naturally.
+The activity taking place in your mind, the thoughts that arise, and anything else you might become aware of in your immediate surroundings are to be considered as a stream of sensory input that can be observed and allowed to flow naturally.
 Nothing is to be avoided, and everything is to be left as is.

 In meditation, you are simply observing.
 Open monitoring means that you are aware of thoughts and feelings without the need to establish an attachment.